google-deepmind/mujoco/doc/XMLreference.rst

 :at:`actrange`: :at-val:`real(2), "0 0"`
    Range for clamping the activation state.
 The first value must be no greater than the second value.
    See the :ref:`Activation clamping <CActRange>` section for more details.
-   |br| Setting this attribute without specifying :at:`actlimited` is an error, unless :at:`autolimits` is set in
+   |br| Setting this attribute without specifying :at:`actlimited` is an error if :at:`autolimits` is "false" in
    :ref:`compiler <compiler>`.

 .. _actuator-general-lengthrange: